 How does Office Protect work?

-Office Protect does exactly what you’d expect: It protects Office 365 users and their data.
-It’s a solution designed to assist MSPs in managing their clients’ security needs within the Office 365 environment.
+Office Protect does exactly what you’d expect: It protects Microsoft 365 users and their data.
+It’s a solution designed to assist MSPs in managing their clients’ security needs within the Microsoft environment.

 With Office Protect, MSPs can stay on top of their clients’ security events and reports without having to go through the ordeal of shuffling through multiple security settings or apps.
 Not only does this save time, but it also allows MSPs to stay abreast of the latest security-related developments.

-To address this issue, SherWeb streamlined the process by grouping all Office 365 security settings under one dedicated dashboard.
+To address this issue, Sherweb streamlined the process by grouping all Micrsoft 365 security settings under one dedicated dashboard.
 This allows you to raise your clients’ baseline security considerably for a low cost.

 As mentioned earlier, SMBs comprise a cost-sensitive target audience.
 When discussing security options with them, trying to up-sell Enterprise versions or third-party applications is futile.